Eating Healthy With MS

 Any time you cook a big batch of soup, chili, stew or other favorite consider freezing it in portions that would make it easy to pull it out of the freezer for a quick and painless meal.
 Once your freezer becomes full of foods that you know you (and your family) enjoy, you will be able to serve up a nourishing and tasty dinner without too much chaos.

-One additional bonus step: in addition to labeling, and dating each item as it goes into the freezer consider keeping a running list of what is in the freezer.
+One additional bonus step: in addition to labeling and dating each item as it goes into the freezer, consider keeping a running list of what is in the freezer.
 Perhaps a list in the same notebook that contains all of your menus and recipes.
 Or in the AnyList app (or similar) that is on your phone.
 This way you will always know what your meal options are!

-Batch Cooking And Advance Prep
+Batch Cooking and Advance Prep for Eating Healthy

 One of the benefits of having a plan is that you know what is coming.
-You know what veggies need to be chopped what grains will be required and what proteins you will be serving later in the week.
+You know what veggies need to be chopped what grains will be required and what proteins will be needed later in the week.
 The point of batch cooking is to prevent starting from scratch every night.
 Cooking grains (like brown rice, quinoa or oatmeal), or proteins (like beans, or roasting a chicken) at the beginning of the week makes meal prep during the week a lot easier.
 Chopping veggies or cleaning salad greens can also make mid-week meal prep a lot less hectic.

 When you are having one of those nights, how nice would it be to step into the kitchen to find that dinner is already half prepared?
 A little time invested early in the week will pay off as the week goes on.